Industry: Global Retail (Grocery, General Merchandise, E-commerce)

 Confidence Level: Medium

-A score in this range indicates:
+A score in this range generally corresponds to:

-• Mixed but recurring response patterns
+• Mixed but recurring documented response patterns across issue areas

 It does not represent: